 Debate of topical issues where appropriate

-The Chair of Members’ Meetings shall be the Democracy, Operations and Community Officer.
+The Chair of Members’ Meetings shall be the Union Affairs Officer.
 In their absence, a Sabbatical Officer will chair the meeting.

 Members may no confidence the Chair by a majority vote and elect a new Chair at the meeting.